alshedivat/al-folio/_projects/freedom.md

     Example likelihood contours for a toy neutrino event as a function of vertex position.
 Compared are the freedom NN approximations (solid lines) compared to the true lielihood (dashed lines).
 </div>

+While in the project [retro](/projects/retro) we built a reconstruction for IceCube DeepCore based on an event model together with pre-tabulated photon propagation values to build an approximate, fast likelihood.

+In the project [graphnet](/projects/graphnet) in contrast, we are building a framework to use GNNs as regressors (and classifiers) for event reconstruction.

+In this project, we explore a middle ground between the two.
+We use a technique of likelihood-free inference to build a NN surrogate likelihood, that can then be used in conjunction with optimizers or samplers for the inference of reconstruction quantities, such as an event's energy.

 ## Further Information